A One-Year Reflection

-In the aftermath of Helene, the generosity of our Greenville Community helped create the Community Relief Fund, raising more than $3 million to power immediate relief and long-term recovery.
+In the aftermath of Helene, the generosity of our community helped create the United Way Community Relief Fund, raising more than $2.2 million to power immediate relief and long-term recovery.

 When families lost everything, Airbnb and United Way of Greenville County created a first-of-its-kind housing partnership in South Carolina.